 With house prices still at elevated levels, we could continue to see them trending downwards over the coming months, which, if you are a first-time buyer or moving to a new area, could save you money if you decide to wait.
 If, however, you are a mover and have to sell your current property, it may pay to make the most of the tail-end of this recent house price boom.

 Anecdotally, estate agents are reporting there are still significant numbers of people looking to move with demand outstripping supply but this could change.
-This means buyers are having to remain quick-thinking and decisive when house-hunting.
+This means buyers have to remain quick-thinking and decisive when house-hunting.

 How do I know what my property is worth?